ggfincke/loom/docs/architecture.md

 # Loom Architecture & Internal Design

-This document explains how the Loom CLI tool works internally - its architecture, organization, data flow, and how components work together.
+This document explains how Loom is structured & built: its architecture, data flow, key modules, & the design decisions behind them.

 ## Overview